 Table 8.1.
 Selling Stock using Split Transaction Scheme

 |Account||Number of Shares||Share Price||Total Buy||Total Sell|

-As an example, assume you bought 100 shares of a stock for $20 per share, then later sell them all for $36 per share.
+As an example we will use the AMZN account created in the previous section.
+So you bought 100 shares of AMZN for $20 per share, then later sell them all for $36 per share with a commission of $75.
 In the split transaction scheme above, PRICEBUY is $20 (the original buying price), NUM_SHARES is 100, TOTALBUY is $2000 (the original buying cost), GROSS_SALE is $3600, and finally PROFIT is $1525 (GROSS_SALE-TOTALBUY-COMMISSION).

 Table 8.2.
 Selling Stock Split Transaction Scheme

 As an example we will use the IBM account created in the previous section.
 You then have bought 51.7598 shares of IBM for $96.6001 per share, then later sell them all for $90 per share.
 In the split transaction scheme below, PRICEBUY is $96.6001 (the original buying price), NUM_SHARES is 51.7598, TOTAL_BUY is $5,000 (the original buying price), (Loss) is $341.62, and finally GROSS_SALE is $4658.38.
 Assume the commission was $100.00.